gala-cmd383/Password-Security-Analyzer/README.md

-# Password Security Analyzer
+# Password Security Analyzer 🔐

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

----

-# Password Security Analyzer 🔐

 A modular, defensive Python tool and package designed to evaluate password strength using theoretical **Shannon Entropy** and check for compromised credentials via the **Have I Been Pwned (HIBP) API** using the **k-Anonymity** model.